When kids grow up, they stop believing in imaginary friends. Or do they?

 With everyone out madly scrambling for himself or lost within alienating entertainments, it's hard to find a real friend anywhere.
 Unless friends ARE only imaginary, after all....

-Martin Phipps is the author of: The Concentrationists; More Wine?; Rue des Mensonges; Imaginary Friends; The Hard Way; and two books of short stories.
+Martin Phipps is the author of: The Sexes; The Concentrationists; More Wine?; Rue des Mensonges; Imaginary Friends; The Hard Way; and three books of short stories.
 He's written for the newsletter of The Anthony Burgess Center and of The International Anthony Burgess Foundation.

 Rue des Mensonges Published January 16, 2015